me-yutakun/me-yutakun/README.md

 ## Kon'nichiwa Minna👋
-- 👋 Hi, Shubham Chakraborty here, aka Yuta as @me-yutakun
+- 👋 Hi, Shubham aka Yuta here
 - 👀 BigData & Analytics Enthusiast
 - 🌱 Hovering over Apache Spark/Scala
 - 💞️ Let's have dependency on each other! for better compilation